 Mdina – the former capital of Malta – is a must, especially if you’re a movie buff.
 Films such as Black Eagle and Trenchcoat and iconic scenes from Game of Thrones have all been filmed there.
-It’s incredibly beautiful and steeped in a long, diverse and impressive history.
+It’s incredibly beautiful and in steeped in a long, diverse and impressive history.

 Grab a bite to eat at Fontanella Tea Gardens, who have hands down the best cake we’ve ever tasted and an outstanding view to match.
 Perfect for an afternoon treat after walking around Mdina in the Maltese sunshine.

-While much smaller than Malta, Gozo has its own distinct personality and dramatic landscape.
+Whilst much smaller than Malta, Gozo has its own distinct personality and dramatic landscape.
 The Cittadella – an ancient walled city – and the capital, Victoria, are both incredibly pretty, full of winding side streets and quaint nooks and crannies.

 There are a number of craft villages on the island for you to buy some locally handmade wares, such as Ta’ Dbiegi Crafts centre – the oldest Crafts Village on the island.
 Or pop into a food store like Ta’ Mena, which is a treasure trove of delicious edible treats.
-Have a wine tasting, sample some of the typical Gozitan condiments, olive oils and local honey and buy some Gozo cheeselets.
+Have a wine tasting, sample some of the typical Gozitan condiments, olive oils and local honey, and buy some Gozo cheeselets.
 A staple in any Maltese platter you’ll find on the island, these cheeses come in a soft, fresh version or a sea salt air-cured harder version.
 The traditional ones are plain or peppered and go beautifully with sundried tomatoes – another treat that Malta does incredibly well – but you can get chilli, herbed and more.

-Malta’s capital city is every inch the Mediterranean daydream, full of tall and cheerfully wonky sunbleached houses with colorful shutters and quaint balconies – reminiscent of the Otto tradition made for the women of Valletta to keep an eye on the goings on of the city.
+Malta’s capital city is every inch the Mediterranean daydream, full of tall and cheerfully wonky sunbleached houses with colourful shutters and quaint balconies – reminiscent of the Otto tradition made for the women of Valletta to keep an eye on the goings on of the city.

 Quaint shops unwind their awnings each morning as the day begins in a quiet murmur.
 Spend the whole day wandering the cobbled streets and around the grand waterfront, stopping in a Piazza for street food with a chic twist and visit one of the many incredible churches and buildings that tell the tale of the country’s vast and unique history.